marceloeguino/laravel-starter/README.md

 ### 7. Security Hardening

 - Container runs as non-root user (appuser).
-- APP_KEY and other secrets injected via Jenkins credentials, never stored in Git.
+- APP_KEY and other secrets are injected via Jenkins credentials, never stored in Git.
 - Droplet secured with:
-  - SSH key authentication only, root login disabled.
+  - SSH key authentication only, root login and password authentication are disabled.
-  - UFW firewall open only for ports 22, 80, 443.
+  - UFW firewall open only for ports 22, 80, 443, and 50000 on Jenkins droplet.
-  - Docker container runs with --restart unless-stopped for resilience.
+  - Docker containers runs with --restart unless-stopped for resilience.

 ### 8. Deploy & Rollback Instructions